Michel Gbezera-Bria

 Michel Gbezera-Bria (born 1 January 1946) is a Central African politician and diplomat.
 He was Prime Minister of the Central African Republic from 1997 to 1999.
 He is currently the CAR Ambassador to France.

 Early life

 Gbezera-Bria was born in Bossangoa on 1 January 1946.
-He is a member of the Baya ethnic group.
+He is a member of the Gbaya ethnic group.
 He was educated at College Emile Gentil in Bangui and studied law in Brazzaville.
 Gbezera-Bria later studied economics at Institut d'administration publique in Caen, France.
 He worked as a lawyer before entering politics.